 Electronic hobbyists who also own a bicycle will love this project.

-The proposed idea will help you to get rid of your old mechanical bicycle horn with a brand new loud electronic horn.
+The proposed idea will help you to get rid of your old mechanical bicycle honk with a brand new loud electronic musical device.
 It's a homemade project - another aspect that will amuse the young folks.
 Let's learn the whole procedure here.

-Referring to the above bicycle horn circuit we can see how simple it is to construct the proposed circuit as it utilizes very few electronic parts.
+Referring to the above circuit diagram we can see how simple it is to construct the proposed musical hooter as it utilizes very few electronic parts.

 The transistor T1 is an ordinary general purpose transistor, the well known 8050.
 An 8050 is more powerful than the usual BC547 types and is able to handle current up to 150 mA comfortably.